-The Sage Titanium range features a various cross and trail bikes and hardtail mountain bikes designed with more aggressive geometry than usual, with slacker head angles and excessive fork travel.
+The Sage Titanium bikes range features various cross and trail bikes and hardtail mountain bikes designed with more aggressive geometry than usual, with slacker head angles and excessive fork travel.

 The frames are built by Lysnkey Manufacturing and generally cost considerably more than most alloy or carbon cross bikes but last much longer.

-As Rosen points out, the bikes are intended as a once-off purchase that will last a lifetime and as such, are far more cost-effective in the long run.
+As Rosen, the founder of Sage Titanium Bicycles points out, the bikes are intended as a once-off purchase that will last a lifetime and as such, are far more cost-effective in the long run.

 Mountain Bikes by Sage Titanium